 Taste: Creamy Malt, Pepper Spice, Vanilla, Sea Salt and Brine, Oak and Liquorice.

-Bunnahabhain has been crossing my path regularly of late, not least due to it’s popularity with independent bottlers like the SMWS.
-Here though is a bottle that highlights the quality of the spirit being produced at Islay’s most northerly distillery, offering just enough cask influence to tame the rougher edges of the spirit, whilst allowing the traditional, coastal character of the distillery to shine through.
+Thoughts: Another dram of good quality, that’s reasonably priced.
+Especially given the ever-inflating prices of Islay whisky.
+Bunnahabhain has been crossing my path regularly of late, not least due to its popularity with independent bottlers.
+This bottle highlights the quality of the spirit being produced at Islay’s most northerly distillery, offering just enough cask influence to tame the rougher edges of the spirit, whilst allowing the traditional, coastal character of the distillery to shine through.

 Cask No. 9.143 – Graceful Gravitas